By Julie Ford

 2. Rollovers: You can roll over money from one 529 plan to another as often as once a year.
 So if you do select a new 529 plan and you'd like to keep all your college funds in one place, contact the new plan and they'll help you with the rollover process.
 It's a little bit tricky with tax rules though, so read more about this here before making any moves.

 4. Generous friends & family: Did you know 529 account owners don't have to be parents?
-For example, a grandparent, or even a generous friend, can also start 529 accounts for your children with their own names as the account owners.
+For example, a grandparent, or even a generous friend, can also start 529 accounts for your children with their own names as the account owners — just be sure to do your diligence first, as having non-parents as 529 account owners can negatively impact financial aid applications.

 5. Automate: Last, if you haven't already, it's a great idea to set up an auto monthly payment to your 529(s) in the amount you calculated in last week's issue.
 This way you won't forget to save.
 But remember, don't hesitate to pause your college savings at any point to focus only on retirement or emergency savings if needed.